Purbeck Way: Wareham to Swanage or Kingston walk

-The Purbeck Way is an official waymarked path, and it is marked (with green chevrons) on the 1:25,000 scale OS map.
-It starts in historic Wareham, and heads south for 5 miles over heathland to Corfe Castle, with its picturesque ruined castle (NT) for lunch.
-Here there are 2 options, to 2 very pretty destinations..
+It's is an official waymarked path, and is marked (with green chevrons) on the 1:25,000 scale OS map.
+It starts in Wareham, and heads south for 5 miles over heathland to Corfe Castle, with its picturesque ruined castle (NT) for lunch.
+Here there are 2 options, to 2 very pretty destinations.

-Note however, that the best feature of Purbeck is its stunning coastline, with green fields, dramtic white cliffs, and the blue sea.
-As these 2 walks are inland, and only finish at the sea, don't make them your first walk in the area.
+Note, that while this is a lovely walk by any standards, the best feature of Purbeck is its stunning coastline, with green fields, dramatic white cliffs, and the blue sea.
+As these 2 walks are mostly inland, and only finish at the sea, don't make them your first walk in the area.

 About 2.5 hours from London.
 Free parking by Wareham train station.

 Trains from London Waterloo to Wareham are 2 an hour (hourly on Sunday), and take 2 hours 15 mins.

 Return to the train or your car by bus